SebastianWendel/twooris/README.md

 # Usage #

-You can start the script or add it to a non privileged users crontab like the following:
+You can start the script or add it to a users crontab like the following:

     crontab -e
-    */5 * * * * /opt/twooris/twooris/twooris.py
+    */5 * * * * sudo /opt/twooris/twooris/twooris.py

+IMPORTANT: Please note that the script needs root permissions to access '/dev/mem' to manage the raspberry pi gpios.

 # ToDos and Issues #
 Have a lock at the github issues section.
 There's still some work to do, patches are welcome.